suppetia/qm-dish/docsrc/source/quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 | Adams-Moulton (AM) methods are a linear multistep method to solve systems of ordinary differential equations numerically on a finite grid.
-| A multistep method of order :math:`k` uses the information if the previous :math:`k` points to determine the next point (for a detailed discussion see Chapter (???) of the underlying thesis).
+| A multistep method of order :math:`k` uses the information if the previous :math:`k` points to determine the next point (for a detailed discussion see chapter 3.3 of the underlying thesis).
 Therefore, the AM method requires :math:`k` initial values.
 | In the algorithm the AM method is used from the most inner points in the outward direction and inwards from the most outer points.
 | The initial values are calculated from asymptotic considerations.
 The order of the method to retrieve the initial values for the inward integration can be specified by the parameter ``order_indir``.
 | The order of the AM itself can be set via ``order_AM``.